zonkiie/cpp_odb-soap/README.md

 If using smart pointers on return variables, there is no unneccessary data transfer.

 ### 2. Memory Leak
 In this example, there is a small memory leak of 386 Bytes per query.
 The solution is hard to find.
-If no programmable solution is possible, one solution would be to restart the process if memory usage is to large.
+If no programmable solution is possible, one solution would be to restart the process if memory usage is too large.

 ## Testing
 The Test Program is a PHP script, because PHP has a very easy-to-use SOAP Client and with print_r we can see the structures result.